stevehjohn/Sudoku/src/Sudoku/README.md

 # Sudoku

 A fast implementation of a Sudoku solver in C#.
+Can also act as a Sudoku generator.

 ## Usage